phpthinktank/blast-orm/README.md

 ## Features

- - Entities as POPO (Plain-old PHP objects)
+ - Decoupled entities as POPO's (Plain-old PHP objects)
- - Auto-Suggesting entity definition and custom definition
+ - Auto-Suggesting entity definition as well as configure custom definition
- - Hydration from data to entity and vice versa
+ - Data hydration to entity and vice versa
- - Entity aware query builder
+ - Repository contracted to a single entity class
+ - Data and relation mapper

+## Upcoming in 0.6

+ - Unit of Work - Entity-aware transactions
+ - Toggling identity maps - Reduce load by storing entity by primary key

 ## Concept